 Thought #3.
 If your move involves starting a new career or in my case, keeping the same career but in a new location–pace yourself.
 A fellow realtor whom I have known for years shared sound advice which someone had shared with him–stop striving and trust that God has your back.
 He is not surprised to find you struggling to start over.
 You can trust Him in your new endeavors.

 My final thought is this: remember what it feels like to be the new kid.
 Remember it very, very well.
 One day you will not be new.
 One day YOU will get to welcome the next new kid on the block.

-When you do, I hope you look the new kid in the eyes.
+And when you do, I hope you will look the new kid in the eyes.
 I hope you will take time to welcome him or her to your familiar world in such a way that if the day comes when one of you needs to move away, the ache in your heart will serve as a reminder of how blessed you have been to have known one another.

 If you or someone you know are looking to buy or sell a property, business or land–give this new kid a call (517.921.8651) or shoot me an email (firstname.lastname@example.org).
 It would be my honor to serve you.